rajatsingla/blaketidwell.github.io/source/articles/2015-11-13-bundler-bulkheads-for-rails-on-docker.html.md

 ---
-title: Running Rails On Docker Without Breaching the Hull
+title: Bundler Bulkheads for Rails on Docker
 date: 2015-11-13 07:56 UTC
-tags: docker, containers, hull-integrity, security
+tags: docker, containers, bulkheads, security
 ---

 As part of my exploration of a minimum set of devops tools, I've been learning